 The cost of solar after installation

-It’s not talked about as much, but one thing to keep in mind about the cost of a solar panel installation is the cost to keep and maintain that system.
+It’s not talked about as much, but one thing to keep in mind about the cost of a solar panel installation is the long-term maintenance associated with it.
 In general, solar panels require little to no maintenance over their lifetime, and you shouldn’t expect to shell out much money at all once your panels are installed and operational.
 There’s always the off-chance something happens that’s not covered by your warranties, however.
 You may need to trim trees as they grow, or hire a cleaner if you live in an area of the country with abnormal air pollution.
 Learn more about what you could run into post-installation in our article about the costs of solar panels after they’re installed.

 At the end of the day, the cost of solar is only as important as the return you’ll get from installing solar panels.
-For most homeowners, solar is a worthwhile investment, and you can “break-even” in as few as 7 or 8 years.
+For most homeowners, solar is a worthwhile investment, and you can “break even” in as few as 7 or 8 years.
 From that point on, you’re essentially generating free electricity and racking up the savings.
 During those 7 to 8 years, you’ll be generating your own electricity instead of paying for electricity from the grid, and any extra electricity you produce you might be able to get credit for thanks to net metering policies (depending on where you live).
 And of course, this is without even considering the environmental benefits of solar.

 Start your solar journey on EnergySage

 The best way to get the most competitive prices for solar is to compare multiple quotes.
 EnergySage is the nation’s online Solar Marketplace: when you sign up for a free account, we connect you with solar companies in your area, who compete for your business with custom solar quotes tailored to fit your needs.
 Over 10 million people come to EnergySage each year to learn about, shop for, and invest in solar.
 Sign up today to see how much solar can save you.